UKHomeOffice/hff/README.md

 If a 'form' parameter is given it will include this as the service name the feedback is related to in the submission email.
 If you are linking from another HOF form to this feedback form you can include this parameter in the query so that feedback recipients can tell it is related to this service.

 If a 'returnUrl' parameter is given alongside a 'form' parameter then the feedback submission notification will include a link back to the form it is related to.
 Without an accompanying 'form' parameter the 'returnUrl' parameter will be ignored.

+The app will also look at the HTTP referrer for a properly formatted URL.
+If none is present this will be ignored.
+If a returnUrl is also present in the query it will override the referrer as the return link in the feedback notification email.

 Including these parameters in links to this form is optional, but may improve the context of the feedback if the user did not otherwise indicate which HOF form they were giving feedback for.